iamMontyy/iamMontyy/README.md

 ## 👤 About Me

 Hello!
-I'm *Monty*, an IT enthusiast.
-I love learning new things in the world of technology, especially in the field of IT, and I'm ready to grow alongside technology himself.
+I’m Monty, a tech enthusiast.
+I love learning new things in the world of technology, especially in the field of IT, and I’m ready to keep growing alongside the advancements in technology itself.
+I’m currently working with technologies such as JavaScript, Java, C++, PHP, Apache, Git, and MySQL.

 ---